Certificate in Video Production

 - Three computer labs with Macs and PCs

-We have invested in cutting edge industry standard software to ensure that our students learn using the latest technology in the world.
+We have invested in cutting edge industry standard software to ensure that you learn using the latest technology in the world.
 We have invested in the following software:

 - Adobe creative suite